-The busy times that we live in can sometimes cause clutter in our minds which can quite often lead to stress, anxiety and depression.
-Sparing a few minutes each day to practice mindfulness can help combat these cluttered and negative thoughts and feelings, helping us work towards general feelings of mental wellbeing.
+The busy times that we live in can sometimes cause clutter in our minds.
+This can quite often lead to stress, anxiety and depression.
+Sparing a few minutes each day to practice mindfulness can help to combat these cluttered and negative thoughts and feelings.

-Mindfulness is a form of meditation that originated from Buddhist practices and is the act of changing the way we think, feel and respond to our experiences, especially the stressful ones.
+Mindfulness is a form of meditation that came from Buddhist practices and is the act of changing the way we think, feel and respond to our experiences, especially the stressful ones.

 To use mindfulness in a physical capacity, try walking slowly down the street.
-Concentrate on each step, what does your foot feel like in your sock, how does it feel inside your shoe, how does your foot feel on the pavement?
-What can you see, hear, smell or even taste?
+Concentrate on each step, what does your foot feel like in your sock?
+How does it feel inside your shoe?
+How does your foot feel on the pavement?
+What can you see, hear or even taste?

 How we can help

 A Benenden membership offers a range of mental health services for members suffering with anxiety and depression and other mental health concerns.
-Our Psychological Wellbeing 24/7 Helpline is available for our members to call 24 hours a day 7 days a week.
+Our 24/7 Mental Health Helpline is available for our members to call 24 hours a day 7 days a week.
 We also have services which provide funding if you are referred by your GP to a counsellor, Psychologist or Psychiatrist when the NHS delay is expected to be lengthy.
-Learn more about a Benenden membership here.
+Learn more about a Benenden membership today.